hoangsonww/ToDo-App-NextJS-Fullstack/README.md

 - [📧 **Contact**](#-contact)

 ## 🌟 **Features**

 - Full authentication system (Register and Login)
 - Dark and Light mode
+- User-specific to-do lists with different categories
+- CRUD operations for to-do items
+- Responsive design
 - Add, edit, delete, and complete tasks
 - Persistent storage using SQLite and in-memory storage
 - A clean, modern, and responsive UI
+- PWA support with offline capabilities
+- Basic testing for API endpoints and utility functions
+- Easy-to-understand file structure and codebase
+- Customizable with additional features and improvements

 ## 📂 **File Structure**